Opinion: Keep Limits Intact On Medical Residents' Work Hours

 But some physicians challenged the limits, pointing out that we had no direct evidence to support the change.
 It had simply never been studied.

 Shift limits could have unintended consequences.
-For example, shorter shifts mean more hand-offs between physicians, where important information can sometimes be lost.
+For example, shorter shifts mean more handoffs between physicians, during which important information can sometimes be lost.

 Does the latest study mean that strict limits on shift length should be rolled back, since they've not been proven to help patients?
 Or is there more to the story than medical errors and patient safety?

-Just as sleep deprivation has been shown to impair cognition, so too it has been found to dampen empathy for others.
+Just as sleep deprivation has been shown to impair cognition, so too has it been found to dampen empathy for others.

-Studies show that a single night of sleep deprivation interferes with our ability to perceive emotions in others, and compromises our ability to empathize.
+Studies show that a single night of sleep deprivation interferes with our ability to perceive emotions in others and compromises our ability to empathize.
 Longer periods of sleep deprivation reduce measures of emotional intelligence and interpersonal functioning.

 One of the darkest moments of my medical training came at the end of a 28-hour call in the ICU.
 Firefighters had rescued a woman from a house fire, badly burned and barely alive.
 She was at the threshold of death when she arrived.
 Her suffering must have been unbearable, but I'm ashamed to say that all I could think about was how long her death paperwork would keep me awake.